Sorry, this program is not available for local students.

 You will learn through:

-- class interaction and discussion
+- class discussion

 - presentations from specialist guest speakers who provide insight into current workplace practices